 It is the Remuneration Committee's policy that employment contracts are entered into with the Managing Director and other key management personnel.
-Details of these KMP contracts are provided on pages 19 to 22.
+Details of these KMP contracts are provided on page 34.

 Remuneration consists of the following key elements:

 - Fixed Remuneration (base salary, superannuation and non-monetary benefits);

 - Variable Remuneration

 - Short Term Incentive Bonus ('STIB'); and

 - Long Term Incentive ('LTI').